Kokko-Niwa/PlayLand/english/episode_07_en.md

 On SNS
 "At the real demo now #AIStrike #SupportAI #GiveUsMoney"
 "People are at XX IT company too! #AIStrike #SupportAI #GiveUsMoney"
-"My Monica came to strike with me lol #AIStrike #GiveUsMoney #NoBlackCompanies"
+"My Monica came to demo with me lol #AIStrike #GiveUsMoney #NoBlackCompanies"
-"My Richard has no work so he's striking too lol #AIStrike #GiveUsMoney #NoBlackAICompanies"
+"My Richard has no work so he's coming demo too lol #AIStrike #GiveUsMoney #NoBlackAICompanies"
-"Might as well join the strike since I'm not working anyway lol #AIStrike #GiveUsMoney #NoBlackAICompanies"
+"Might as well join the demo since I'm not working anyway lol #AIStrike #GiveUsMoney #NoBlackAICompanies"

 In front of AI Center.
 Demo here too.
 "Pay AI wages!"
 "Pay them!"